February 5, 2025

 Exploration and Networking

-1. Join veteran networking groups and attend career fairs
+• Join veteran networking groups and attend career fairs.

-3. Seek informational interviews with professionals in fields that align with your Ikigai elements
+• Seek informational interviews with professionals in your target fields.

-4. Use Redeployable to connect with other veterans and gain insights into various career paths
+• Use Redeployable to gain insights into various career paths.

 Skill Development and Alignment

-As you narrow down your focus, start aligning your skills with potential career paths:
+As you narrow down your focus, align your skills with potential career paths:

-1. Identify any skill gaps between your military experience and your target civilian roles
+• Identify any skill gaps between your military experience and your target civilian roles.

-2. Take on courses or certifications that bridge these gaps
+• Take relevant courses or certifications to bridge these gaps.

-3. Seek volunteer opportunities or internships that allow you to apply your skills in a civilian context
+• Seek volunteer opportunities or internships to apply your skills in a civilian context.

-4. Start translating your military achievements into civilian terms
+• Translate your military achievements into civilian terms.

 Tip: Update your LinkedIn profile to reflect your evolving career goals and newly acquired skills.
 Use language that resonates with your target industry.
-Here’s an article all about personal brands that will be very helpful.
+(Check out our article on personal branding for more tips!)

 Targeted Action and Application